gregrgay/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

      * - correct (at least one required)
        - Indicates a correct or incorrect answer.
 When the attribute is set to "true", the choice is a correct answer.
 When the attribute is set to "false", the choice is an incorrect answer.
-Only one choice can be a correct answer.
      * - name
        - A unique name that the back end uses to refer to the choice.